 Proving substantial similarity is usually the crux of any copyright infringement case, particularly in the software context.
 Assuming the alleged infringer had access to your work, the similarities between your work and the infringer's must be compared to see if copying may reasonably be inferred.
 The similarities must be such that they can be explained only by copying having occurred, not by factors such as coincidence, independent creation, or the existence of a prior common source for both programs.

-The first step most courts take is to filter out the unprotectible elements of the plaintiff’s program before comparing it with the allegedly infringing program.
-Under this filtration test, those elements of the plaintiff’s program that are not protected by copyright are identified and eliminated from consideration.
+The first step most courts take is to filter out the unprotectable elements of the plaintiff's program before comparing it with the allegedly infringing program.
+Under this filtration test, those elements of the plaintiff's program that are not protected by copyright are identified and eliminated from consideration.
 This includes, for example, ideas, elements dictated by efficiency, or external factors or taken from the public domain.
 After this filtration process is completed, there may or may not be any protected program elements left.
 If there are, this core of protected expression is compared with the defendant's allegedly infringing program to see whether there has been impermissible copying.

 The defendants in most software copyright infringement actions will doubtless claim that any alleged similarities relate only to elements of the plaintiff's program that should be filtered out as unprotectible.
 This filtration test can make it very difficult for plaintiffs to win infringement cases.
 Indeed, it makes it difficult for plaintiffs and their attorneys to know whether they have a good infringement case in the first place, since opinions can and will naturally differ as to what elements should and should not be filtered from the infringement analysis.

-The bottom line is that it's virtually impossible for even the most experienced software attorney to predict with confidence whether a nonliteral infringement claim will succeed.
-In effect, plaintiffs who bring these cases enter a crap shoot: You pay your money in legal fees, and take your chance.
+The bottom line is that it is virtually impossible for even the most experienced software attorney to predict with confidence whether a nonliteral infringement claim will succeed.
+Thus, plaintiffs who bring these cases enter a crap shoot: You pay your money in legal fees, and take your chance.